-Prior to COVID-19, employment in the Healthcare industry was expected to continue to grow rapidly, expanding employment by 10%, or over 27,300 new jobs.
-The Offices of Physicians (Except Mental Health Specialists) sub-industry was projected to drive employment growth in the industry, adding over 4,200 jobs, respectively.
-The employment demand will largely be driven by replacement demand, which accounts for 98% of annual employment demand.
+Employment in the Healthcare industry is expected to continue to grow rapidly, expanding employment by 17%, or over 28,000 new jobs.
+The Offices of Physicians (Except Mental Health Specialists) sub-industry was projected to drive employment growth in the industry, adding over 4,700 jobs, respectively.
+The employment demand will largely be driven by replacement demand, which accounts for 83% of annual employment demand.
 The Healthcare sub-industries that are projected to add the most jobs over the next five years are summarized in the following table.

-Projected Change in Healthcare Industry, 6 Digit NAICS - WorkSource Metro Atlanta
+Projected Change in Healthcare Industry, 6 Digit NAICS - Atlanta Region